longo-andrea/100-days-of-code/log.md

 - I went on with JavaScript Design Patterns.
 I learned about anti-patterns, that ar equally important as good ones.
 Anti-patterns describe a bad-practices, bad-solutions that should be recognised and avoided.
 An anti-pattern can come out from a bad apply of a perfect design-pattern.

 **Thoughts:** Tomorrow I'll going on with Vue components.

+### Day 61: December 2, 2019

+**Today's Progress**:
+- Today I went on with communication between Vue components.
+There are situations where there is need to pass information between components, for example from a parent component to its child.
+With v-bind in parent element we can pass to child element a data field, then child element catch data with props and it can be use it like any other data value.
+- I went on with JavaScript Design Patterns.
+I started learning the basics of Constructor Pattern, which is one of the easiest, one thing worth of noting is that by definig a constructor object by a function, all the methods are redefined for each instance of that object, and in most cases we wouldn't, so thanks to prototype property we can define some shared methods.

+**Thoughts:** Tomorrow I'll going on with communication between Vue components.